plotdb/konfig/doc/spec.md

  - `id`: string, id for this control. optional, may determined externally.
  - `type`: string, type of this control. mapped to a specific block internally.
  - `block`: explicit definition of block. overwrite `type` if provided. this is an object with following members:
+   - `ns`: namespace.
    - `name`: block name.
    - `version`: block version.
    - `path`: block path.
+   - `type`: block type (should be `block`, and will be if omitted.)
  - `tab`: id for - if any - a group containing this control.
  - `order`: number for order of this control in specific tab. optional. random order if omitted.
-   - lower order mean higher priority.
+   - lower order means higher priority.
- - `hidden`: default false. true to disable this widget.
+ - `hidden`: default false. true to hide this widget.
  - `default`: default value for this config.
-   - values here should be serialized data such as plain object, string, number, etc.
+   - should be a serializable value such as plain object, string, number, etc.
    - this ensures a default object reconstruction via object tree traverse, even without using `@plotdb/konfig`.
    - it's still possible to have computed value from ctrls. users should be always aware of this.

-`name`, `desc` and `hint` are up to view about rendering.
+It's for and by the view provided by user (or from default views) how `name`, `desc` and `hint` are used and rendered.

-Specific control can extend this interface but to prevent future conflict, implementation should *avoid using* words starting with `_`.
+Controls can extend this interface but to prevent future conflict, it should *avoid using* words with `_` prefix.

 ## Ctrl type block

-`@plotdb/konfig` identifies a specific `@plotdb/block` object via the `block` or `type` value in an ctrl definition object.
+A `@plotdb/block` object can be found for each ctrl definition object from its `block` or `type` value.

-This block follows `@plotdb/block` spec, and should provide an interface with following methods:
+This block should provide an interface with following methods:

  - `get()`: get current value
  - `set(value)`: set value of this control